Sa1D1111/Sa1D1111/README.md

   data-size="large">
 Follow @SalDev1111</a>

-- 👀 I’m interested in ... everything code.
-Just getting started in the world of developers.
+- 👀 I’m interested in everything code.
+Just getting started it feels.
 - 🌱 I’m currently diving into ...
 C++, HTML5, CSS, JavaScript, and Solidity.
 I'm preparing myself for a bootcamp.
 - 🥅 2022 Goals: Contribute more to Github and create more projects.
 <!---